-$^{^{4}}$ See fn.
+4 See fn.
 1 above.

-$^{^{5}}$ Following Quine, I use "statements" (and sometimes "sentences") as a generic term for bearers of analyticity and syntheticity which are smaller than theories and disciplines.
-The precise identity of such bearers - whether they are linguistic entities, mental entities, propositions, etc. - is not central to the present discussion.
+5 Following Quine, I use 'statements' (and sometimes 'sentences') as a generic term for bearers of analyticity and syntheticity which are smaller than theories and disciplines.
+The precise identity of such bearers-whether they are linguistic entities, mental entities, propositions, etc.-is not central to the present discussion

-- (4) "In the extreme case where the linguistic component [as distinct from the factual component in the truth of statements] is all that matters, a true statement is analytic."
-(Quine 1951, 41) - (5) "[A] limiting kind of statement which is vacuously confirmed, ipso facto, come what may ... is analytic."
-(Quine 1951, 41) - (6) Analytic truth is "truth by convention".
-(Quine 1935, 77) - (7) Analytic truth is truth by "legislative postulation" (Quine 1954, 118), where legislative postulation is "the propounding of a deliberate choice unaccompanied ... by any attempt at justification other than in terms of convenience."
-(Quine 1954, 120)
+- The characteristic of such a statement is that it can be turned into a logical truth by putting synonyms for synonyms' (Quine 1980b: 22-3). - (3) 'Analytic statements of the second class reduce to those of the first class, the logical truths, by definition; "bachelor", for example, is defined as "unmarried man" (Quine 1980b: 24). - (4) 'In the extreme case where the linguistic component [as distinct from the factual component in the truth of statements] is all that matters, a true statement is analytic' (Quine 1980b: 41). - (5) 'A limiting kind of statement which is vacuously confirmed, ipso facto, come what may . . . is analytic' (Quine 1980b: 41). - (6) Analytic truth is 'truth by convention' (Quine 1976a: 77). - (7) Analytic truth is truth by 'legislative postulation' (Quine 1976c: 118), where legislative postulation is 'the propounding of a deliberate choice unaccompanied ... by any attempt at justification other than in terms of convenience' (Quine 1976c: 120).